TFCNN/TFCNNv2/README.md

 <br>`[11/11/20]` - Added [`TFCNNv2_softmax.h`](https://github.com/TFCNN/TFCNNv2/blob/main/TFCNNv2_softmax.h) for multiple classification using a softmax layer with cross-entropy loss.
 <br>`[12/11/20]` - Added [`TFCNNv2_multiclass.h`](https://github.com/TFCNN/TFCNNv2/blob/main/TFCNNv2_multiclass.h) for regular multiple classification on the same network, absolute loss.
 <br>`[01/01/21]` - Added optional loss functions in [`TFCNNv2.h`](https://github.com/TFCNN/TFCNNv2/blob/main/TFCNNv2.h) and corrected the code to allow non-destructive use of changing the uint defitionion to smaller storage types.
+<br>`[08/01/21]` - Following a series of blunders since the 12th of December the random function where broken, on the 12th I updated and removed the division by zero check, and then on the 23rd of december I added the epsilon to solve that problem but failed to reguard BODMAS.
+Today, finally, since breaking the random functions on the 12th of December they are now fixed.

 **Notice:** you cannot share `saveNetwork()` files between versions, each version saves a different format of the `saveNetwork()` file.